 By default, the built-in WordPress search will include all posts and pages in its search results.
 To make it easier for visitors to find what they’re looking for, you may want to exclude certain content, so it never appears in those results.

 In this article, we’ll show you how to exclude certain pages from the WordPress search results, step-by-step.

 Why Exclude Pages from WordPress Search Results?

 The default WordPress search includes all your posts and pages in its search results.
-This may work for some websites that have a small amount of content.

 With that said, let’s show you how to exclude pages from the WordPress search results.

 Note: In this guide we’re focusing on on-site search, where a visitor uses your website’s search box to look through your content.
 If you want to exclude pages from Google search results, then you should see our guide on how to hide a WordPress page from Google.

 Create a New WordPress Search Algorithm with a WordPress Plugin